nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/hack/tools/sync-helm-values/README.md

 ## Motivation

-The purpose of this tool is to synchronize the helm values files located `hack/addons/kustomize` with the files present in `charts/cluster-api-runtime-extensions-nutanix/addons/` and `charts/cluster-api-runtime-extensions-nutanix/templates` which are used by CAREN to deploy [CAAPH](https://github.com/kubernetes-sigs/cluster-api-addon-provider-helm) `HelmChartProxy` objects.
+The purpose of this tool is to synchronize the helm values files located in `hack/addons/kustomize` with the files present in `charts/cluster-api-runtime-extensions-nutanix/addons/` and `charts/cluster-api-runtime-extensions-nutanix/templates` which are used by CAREN to deploy [CAAPH](https://github.com/kubernetes-sigs/cluster-api-addon-provider-helm) `HelmChartProxy` objects.